BizzyOPS/RCLTD.IE/replit.md

 ## Recent Changes

 **September 14, 2025**
+- **Page Load Position**: Ensured all pages start at the top when loaded, preventing browsers from remembering previous scroll positions
 - **Scroll to Top Feature**: Added smooth scroll-to-top button that appears when scrolling down 300px, positioned bottom-right with professional teal styling
 - **Clickable Logo Navigation**: Logo and business name in header now clickable and take users back to homepage across all 13 pages
 - **Solid Header Navigation**: Implemented solid header that merges with page colors and dynamically switches between dark/light backgrounds